-ASSOCIATE OF APPLIED SCIENCE DEGREE REGISTERED NURSING (LPN/LPTN/LVN TO RN TRANSITION)
+ASSOCIATE OF APPLIED SCIENCE DEGREE REGISTERED NURSING (LPN/LVN TO RN TRANSITION)

 The Registered Nursing program is a 12-month program that combines classroom instruction with clinical experiences.
 Eight colleges have joined together to form a consortium, the Arkansas Rural Nursing Education Consortium (ARNEC).
 ARNEC offers a new and innovative approach via a nontraditional delivery format of nursing theory by interactive video.
-The following institutions are members of the ARNEC program: Arkansas State University (ASU-N) - Newport, Black River Technical College (BRTC) - Pocahontas, Cossatot Community College of the University of Arkansas (CCCUA) - DeQueen, Ozarka College (OC) - Melbourne, South Arkansas Community College (SACC) - El Dorado, the University of Arkansas Community College at Morrilton (UACCM), the University of Arkansas Community College at Hope (UACCH), and UA Rich Mountain (UACCRM).
+The following institutions are members of the ARNEC program: Cossatot Community College of the University of Arkansas (CCCUA) - DeQueen, South Arkansas Community College (SACC) - El Dorado, the University of Arkansas Community College at Hope (UACCH), and UA Rich Mountain (UACCRM).

-Theory (nursing lectures) will be scheduled on Tuesday and Thursday evenings from 3:30 - 8:30 PM and clinical time will take place on weekends.
-This program is designed to meet the needs of working LPNs/LPTNs/LVNs.
+Theory (nursing lectures) will be scheduled

+on Tuesday and Thursday evenings from 3:30 - 8:30 PM and clinical time will take place on weekends.